victoriadrake/victoriadrake.github.io/content/about/_index.md

 ---
-title: "I'm Victoria Drake."
+title: "About"
 outputs: HTML
 layout: page
 ---

+{{< img src="art-1.png" alt="Art of Victoria typing on a laptop" width="60%" class="centered-image" >}}

+Hello!
+I'm Victoria Drake.
 Here's what I do.

 ## Leadership

-I eagerly lead tech teams to deliver great software with a focus on security and maintainability.
+I love leading tech teams to deliver great software with a focus on security and maintainability.
 With my background as a principal software engineer, I'm able to find improvements in every area of building excellent software, from process to production.

 ## Software and Security